sybrew/the-seo-framework/readme.txt

 		* Also remove the related display-options?
 		* Yes, people like the character counter, but it's really not good for SEO.
 	* TODO maybe: strip the removed options on database upgrade... (this will also happen on manual save...)
+	* Webkit flexbox vendor prefixes in all CSS files.
+All browsers that relied on these have been updated to the latest spec since.
 * **Fixed:**
 	* **Accessibility:**
 		* **Global:**